whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/18-selected-super-useful-linux-one-liners914-revision-v1-18-selected-super-useful-linux-one-liners.md

 ```

-## 11. Add a clock to your terminal
+## 11. Add a Clock to Your Terminal

 By executing the following commands, you can add a clock to your terminal that will be maintained as long as you do not close it.